rails/rails/guides/source/routing.md

 #### The `assert_generates` Assertion

 `assert_generates` asserts that a particular set of options generate a particular path and can be used with default routes or custom routes.
+For example:

 ```ruby
 assert_generates '/photos/1', { controller: 'photos', action: 'show', id: '1' }